AklimaRimi/QS_World_Ranked_Universities_Life_Science_Medicine/ReadMe.md

 # Data collection
- ***Datas consist of every university rank, name , location, points from 2018 to 2022.
+ ***Data consist of every university rank, name , location, points from 2018 to 2022.
 Not only that, inside of each university, their latest information is also collected.***

 You can run this code and collect  datasets.
 Thus you can build your own tableau Dashboard.
 To do this you have to follow these instructions.